alenifyy/PARASITE-1.0/README.md

 DOWNLOAD PROCESS:
-To use the tool you have to download the requirements. so how to do this? go inside the alenify's webhook fucker and
+To use the tool you have to download the requirements. so how to do this? go inside the do that.
 ![Screenshot_1](https://user-images.githubusercontent.com/101457345/159184958-e978ca8d-ecc9-4330-ac5c-a2f1dcdd4bf6.png)
-do that.

 After CMD opens up you're gonna type in pip install -r requirements.txt